Snowmass Neutrino Frontier Report: Physics Topics

 \subsubsection{High-Energy Cross Sections}

 Understanding neutrino interactions at energies from the few hundreds of GeV to the TeV scale and beyond is important for studying ultra-high-energy astrophysical neutrinos.
 In this energy regime, deep inelastic scattering of neutrinos off individual quarks inside nucleons is the dominant interaction mode.
 Cross-section calculations with small uncertainties are available up to 100~PeV.
 At still higher energies, theoretical predictions currently have relatively large QCD-related uncertainties.
-Direct measurements of neutrino scattering at very high energies are difficult; no neutrino cross-section data are yet available for energies above about 350~GeV.
+Laboratory measurements of neutrino scattering at very high energies are difficult; no neutrino cross-section data are yet available for energies above about 350~GeV, although information is available from atmospheric neutrinos~\cite{Aartsen:2017kpd,IceCube:2020rnc,Bustamante:2017xuy}.
 FASERnu, SND@LHC, and experiments at the Forward Physics Facility (FPF) will extend experimental reach into the TeV scale.